ImVulcrum/Pong/Readme.md

 # This is Pong

 ## To get started execute the pong.go file

-changed something